Nurse Sounds The Alarm on Gluten's Link To Celiac Disease and Cancer

 I live in Seattle and I feel like, just anecdotally, there is more awareness around Celiac disease and gluten intolerance than ever.
 Do you not find this the case around the country?

 I do think there are pockets of the United States that are better educated about Celiac disease because of things like naturopaths.
-The naturopaths and the functional medicine practitioners are much better educated about this and the main focus of is to look for the underlying cause and not just treating it with a pill or pharmaceutical.
+The naturopaths and the functional medicine practitioners are much better educated about this and the main focus of [their work] is to look for the underlying cause and not just treating it with a pill or pharmaceutical.

 If you’re looking for the cause, you actually have to look at the gut.
 My background is in emergency trauma and critical care and we didn’t really care about the gut until it was exploding or impacted or if there was an infection.
 But -- and Hippocrates knew this -- all diseases start in the gut.
 So, unless you’re looking at the gut very closely and thoroughly, then you’re going to miss a lot.

 These conditions are often thought of as intestinal.
 But how are these conditions also neurological?